Sexual Abuse During Medical Care

 In addition to documenting your assault, seeking medical help also protects your health.
 You can receive immediate treatment for the physical and mental effects of medical sexual assault.

-Legal Options For Victims Of Medical Abuse
+Legal Options for Victims of Medical Abuse

 You can file a civil lawsuit against the healthcare provider for battery.
 Battery is when someone intentionally makes harmful or offensive contact with another party.
 Through this claim, you can recover damages from the provider for your assault.

 Additionally, you may have a negligence claim against the provider’s employer.
-To win this claim, you must prove the employer did not exercise reasonable care in protecting you.
+To win this claim, you must prove that the employer did not exercise reasonable care in protecting you.
 For example, it may have failed to supervise the provider or to enact safeguards to reduce the risk of assault.

-Psychological Support For Survivors Of Medical Abuse
+Psychological Support for Survivors of Medical Abuse

 Every assault case is unique.
 However, many survivors find that counseling and therapy help them work through the pain and anger associated with the assault.
-Ask for a referral to a mental health professional.
+Ask for referrals to a mental health professional.
 You should not have to navigate the path forward alone; finding a support system will help you toward your path to healing.

-Dedicated Support From Our Victim Advocates
+Dedicated Support From Our Victim’s Advocates

 At Bachus & Schanker, we understand the profound impact of sexual abuse.
-Our Victim Advocate team is here to support you at every stage of the process.
+Our Victim’s Advocate team is here to support you at every stage of the process.
 Whether it’s offering emotional support, connecting you with resources, or guiding you through the legal steps, our advocates stand by your side.

-Why Medical Abuse By Professionals Is A Serious Crime
+Why Medical Abuse by Professionals Is a Serious Crime

 Colorado law defines several acts as sexual assault, including sexual contact that is:

-• With an incapacitated person
+- With an incapacitated person.

-• With someone mentally incapable of consenting
+- With someone mentally incapable of consenting.

 A practitioner convicted of medical sexual assault faces severe consequences.
-A conviction may result in two to six years in prison plus three years of parole.
+A conviction may result in two to six years in prison, plus three years of parole.

-How To Protect Yourself And Others From Medical Abuse
+How To Protect Yourself and Others From Medical Abuse

 Many facilities require that another person accompany practitioners during certain procedures.
-This simple step ensures the patient is not alone with the practitioner.
+This simple step ensures that the patient is not alone with the practitioner.

 If you have a loved one who is incapacitated and in long-term care, consider installing a nanny cam to protect them and informing the facility of the camera.

-Support For Survivors Of Healthcare-Related Sexual Abuse
+Support for Survivors of Healthcare-Related Sexual Abuse

 You can find extensive resources online, including the number for the National Sexual Assault Hotline, support groups, and legal guides.
 Our firm’s website also provides a list of sexual assault resources.